ebernstein00/Codename-Toothpaste/README.md

 * Attack and damage animations (need to draw custom pixel art!)
 * More characters in combat at once

+# Bugs
+* Makefile sometimes compiles to root directory.
+Has no effect on actual compiling.
+*
 ## Credits
-Nintendo for the character of Kirby and all other Kirby-related characters The Spriters' Resource for all of the spritesheets ripped directly from Kirby Superstar Ultra Odicia for the grassy game background
+* Nintendo for the character of Kirby and all other Kirby-related characters
+* The Spriters' Resource for all of the spritesheets ripped directly from Kirby Superstar Ultra
+* Odicia for the grassy game background
-Nintendo LINE for the GUI background
+* Nintendo LINE for the GUI background
-Spluff5 for the buttons as a base, and then modified with text later on LazyFoo's SDL2 Tutorial for a crash course on SDL Beej's Guide to Networking for a crash course on networking
+* Spluff5 for the buttons as a base, and then modified with text later on
+* LazyFoo's SDL2 Tutorial for a crash course on SDL
+* Beej's Guide to Networking for a crash course on networking